shimspedy/sengov/content/massachusetts/clark-katherine/_index.md

 - Partnered with civil rights icon John Lewis to lead the historic sit-in on the House floor calling on the then Republic-led body to allow for a vote on commonsense gun reform.
 - Voted to close background check loopholes and to ban assault weapons.

-## VOTING RIGHTS & PRESERVING OUR DEMOCRACY
+## VOTING RIGHTS AND PRESERVING OUR DEMOCRACY
 The right to vote is the most sacred tools of our democracy.
 That right is under attack in the face of Republican voter suppression laws in legislatures around the country.
 It’s critical that we reinforce our commitment to ensuring everyone’s voice is heard at the ballot box.

 Katherine Clark has: